2025: 13 steps to reviewing your sales commission plan. Access tips from experts in top companies.

 If the challenge is not understood, there will be no support and the sales reps will not perform well.
 We therefore carry out a pre-communication where we explain the challenge, the rules, the goal of the game, etc. In order to create a dynamic.
 Generally, for long challenges, the pre-communication takes place on Friday, and the launch takes place the following Monday.

-For the smaller challenges, we make a detailed and structured slack message where we explain the challenge, there is also a Notion page that serves as a communication support.
+For the smaller challenges, we make a detailed and structured Slack message where we explain the challenge.
+There is also a Notion page that serves as a communication support.
 This Notion page is based on a template that we reuse each time.
 This way, the sales reps are never lost.

 Then, we set milestones, for example at the beginning and end of each week, with an update on the achievement of objectives.
-Another example is to highlight the best sales reps during the challenge to encourage the others to surpass themselves.
+Another example is to highlight the best sales reps during the challenge to encourage others to surpass themselves.

-Of course, we also write a message at the end of the challenge with the quantitative and qualitative analysis and we announce the big winners.
-For large challenges, we also send a company-wide communication with the results of the challenge.
+Of course, we also write a message at the end of the challenge with the quantitative and qualitative analysis, and we announce the big winners.
+For large challenges, we also send a company-wide communication system with the results of the challenge.
 From time to time, we also produce a newsletter and LinkedIn posts to share the results externally.

 How do you feel about bringing in a new employee during a SPIFF?

-Often, when we include a new person in a SPIFF, it's because they've just arrived or they've changed teams, so normally it's something that's been anticipated.
+Often, when we include a new person in a SPIFF, it's because they've just arrived, or they've changed teams, so normally it's something that's been anticipated.

 In my opinion, you have to integrate a newcomer if there is a challenge in progress because it allows him to join the team, to create this group cohesion.